Terms and Conditions FlightLife Kruger

 The terms of payment according to the valid frame purchase agreement between FlightLife and the buyer always apply.

-If, after conclusion of the contract, FlightLife becomes aware of circumstances which significantly affect the creditworthiness of the buyer, FlightLife is entitled to execute or deliver outstanding deliveries or services only against advance payment or security.
+If, after conclusion of the contract, FlightLife becomes aware of circumstances which significantly affect the creditworthiness of the buyer, FlightLife shall be entitled to execute or render outstanding deliveries or services only against advance payment or security.

 In case of incorrect information (wrong name or address), the buyer is liable for the misconduct.